edgeimpulse/expert-projects/silabs-xg24-posture-detection.md

 ![](.gitbook/assets/silabs-xg24-posture-detection/xG24App.jpg)

-Alternatively, we can run on computer as we did for the Thunderboard Sense 2, if you dont't have access to a phone.
+Alternatively, we can run on computer as we did for the Thunderboard Sense 2, if you don't have access to a phone.
 Run the command below to see if the tinyML model is inferencing.

 `edge-impulse-run-impulse`

 ![](.gitbook/assets/silabs-xg24-posture-detection/xg24_inference.png)

-Awesome, we have now sucessfully ported a project from Thunderboard Sense 2 to the xG24 Dev Kit!
+Awesome, we have now successfully ported a project from Thunderboard Sense 2 to the xG24 Dev Kit!

 ## Conclusion

-We can see here, the xG24 does a faster classfication of these tinyML datasets without compromising the accuracy.
+We can see here, the xG24 does a faster classification of these tinyML datasets without compromising the accuracy.

-Here you can see the comparison data, and we can see **91.1765%** increased inferencing speed in the NN Classfier, while the RAM and Flash usage are the same.
+Here you can see the comparison data, and we can see **91.1765%** increased inferencing speed in the NN Classifier, while the RAM and Flash usage are the same.

 ![](.gitbook/assets/silabs-xg24-posture-detection/model-optimization_time.png)

-Similar results are acheived in the field data when we are inferencing the live data stream.
+Similar results are achieved in the field data when we are inferencing the live data stream.
 Here we can see a 92.3077% increase in speed in the classification, which is more than what was calculated in the model optimization.

 ![](.gitbook/assets/silabs-xg24-posture-detection/InferenceTime.png)